When working in the medical field, it’s very important to know how to deal with difficult patients.

 6. Set boundaries and stand your ground

-It is harder to be proficient and sympathetic when you are stressed out.
+It is harder to be proficient and sympathetic when you’re stressed out, am I right?
 Got something going on at home?
-It’s crucial that you leave it there because if you come to work already stressed out or in a bad mood, you are much less likely to handle a difficult patient in the manner that you should.
-I know this is easier said than done at times but if possible, keep those stress levels as low as possible.
+No worries, that’s normal for most of us.
+But it’s crucially important that you don’t carry it with you to work.
+Because by doing so, if you show up for work under stress or in a bad mood, you are much more likely to handle a difficult patient in the manner that will only make matters worse.

 8. It’s okay to ask for help

 You don’t have to try to be superman (or superwoman).
 Sometimes you just can’t do it all by yourself, and it’s okay to ask for help.
 When a patient is acting out, just having another authority figure present can change the current state of the situation.

 It gives you more confidence just knowing that there is someone else present to have your back.
 You can always call the nurse for help if you have to.
 Usually they’re more than happy to help, and besides, that’s what they are here for.

 So there you have it!
 Unfortunately, dealing with difficult patients just come with the territory when it comes to working in the medical field, especially as a Respiratory Therapist.
 While it’s definitely not one of the perks of the job, it’s pretty much unavoidable.
 But just because a patient is behaving disrespectfully doesn’t mean that you have to do the same.